SpaceApi-archive/endpoint-scripts/README.md

 the scripts are in `/srv/http/spaceapi` while the following URLs are now available:

+> _Note: if you plan to put the endpoint scripts in a subdirectory of another DocumentRoot, the routing won't work.
+This is a bug that still needs to be fixed.
+We recommend to use a dedicated DocumentRoot in the meantime._

 Endpoint
 --------

 There's not much to say.
-Simply add [here](http://spaceapi.net/add-your-space) your URL http://spaceapi.your-space.com/status.json.
+Simply adapt `spaceapi.json` to your needs and add [here](http://spaceapi.net/add-your-space) your URL `http://spaceapi.your-space.com/status/json`.

 ![Endpoint](https://raw.github.com/SpaceApi/endpoint-scripts/master/screenshots/json.png)